Canada not looking to escalate diplomatic tensions with India, says Justin Trudeau

 The comment came after reports of India having told Canada to withdraw some diplomats.

-Canadian Prime Minister Justin Trudeau on Tuesday said his government is “not looking to escalate” the ongoing diplomatic tensions with India, state-backed Canadian Broadcasting Corporation reported.
+Canadian Prime Minister Justin Trudeau on Tuesday said his government is “not looking to escalate” the ongoing diplomatic tensions with India, state-run Canadian Broadcasting Corporation reported.

 “We’re not looking to escalate,” Trudeau told reporters.
 “As I’ve said, we’re going to be doing the work that matters in continuing to have constructive relations with India through this extremely difficult time.”

-Trudeau’s comments came hours after the Financial Times on Tuesday cited unidentified persons to report that India had told Canada to withdraw over 40 of its diplomatic staff before October 10.
+Trudeau’s comments came hours after the Financial Times quoted unidentified persons to report on Tuesday that India had told Canada to withdraw over 40 of its diplomatic staff before October 10.

 The Indian government has reportedly threatened to revoke diplomatic immunity of the diplomats who remain in the country beyond the deadline.
 “Diplomatic immunity” refers to exemptions that diplomats enjoy from certain laws in the country they work in.